 Towards the end of the suspension, the Principal at your child's school will hold a meeting to facilitate his/her transition back to school.
-The date for this meeting will be set and the Student Action Plan developed.
+The date for this meeting will be set when the SAP is developed.

 The purpose of the meeting is to review your child's progress while in the program and identify any additional academic and non-academic support he/she may require upon returning to school.